Secret Garden (Bruce Springsteen song)

 "Secret Garden" is a song by American musician Bruce Springsteen.
 It was originally released as a single from his Greatest Hits album on February 27, 1995, on Columbia Records.
-Upon its initial release, it peaked at number 63 on the Billboard Hot 100.
+Upon its initial release, it peaked at number 63 on the US Billboard Hot 100.
 Two years later, after being featured on the soundtrack for the 1996 movie Jerry Maguire, it was re-released as a two-track single, which featured a live version of "Thunder Road".
 This re-issue returned the song to the Hot 100, where it peaked at number 19 and remains Springsteen's final top-40 hit in the United States to date.
 It also charted on the Adult Top 40 and Top 40 Mainstream, peaking at number 12 and number 15 respectively.

 "Secret Garden" was also featured in the film Night at the Roxbury and the TV show It's Always Sunny in Philadelphia.
 The song was also synced with producer Gary Dell'Abate's 'Love Tape' to his ex-girlfriend on The Howard Stern Show.
 It was featured in the Cold Case episode, "Ravaged", in 2005, and was featured along with 10 other Springsteen songs in the HBO miniseries Show Me a Hero.

 The song has been performed only a handful of times live.
 It was performed three times in 1995 in New York, and one time on the Reunion Tour in 2000.
 The song returned to the setlist once in 2013 when Springsteen performed it in the United Kingdom.
 After a three-year hiatus, Springsteen performed it twice in 2016 in New Jersey and Washington, D.C., and once in 2017 in Brisbane, Australia.